zng-ui/zng/TODO/Proc-Macros.md

 * Sort property build actions by importance?
     - Right now we just have one, `easing` but can be many.
+* Support custom syntax in widget macros?
+    - If the widget macro does not match input, redirects to an specially named macro in the widget module.
+    - Enables `text!("Hello {}!", name)` and all other shorthand syntax that we currently implement using a function.
+* Reduce the capture boilerplate?
+    - Generate capture based on function inputs?

 ## Partial Assign